PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

     - name: Ilaria Sani
       startDate: 05/20/2020
-      position: Visiting postdoc
+      position: Ilaria was a visiting postdoc
       description: Ilaria was visiting from the Laboratory of Winrich Freiwald at Rockefeller University.
-After visiting the lab, Ilaria took a Research Scientist position at the University of Geneva.
+After visiting the lab, Ilaria took an Assitant Professor position at the University of Geneva.
       image: /img/people/ilaria-sani.png
       github: https://github.com/IlariaSani
       scholar: https://scholar.google.com/citations?user=yyhEfS8AAAAJ